doble196/CRYVESTO/CRYVESTO_app/README.md

 ---

 **NOTE**:
 * Your prompt will look something like (dev) ashokpandey@Ashoks-MBP Project-1 %, with:
     - "(dev)" indicating the activated "dev" environment,
-    - ' ashokpandey@Ashoks-MBP ' will be different for you as per your environment, and
+    - 'ashokpandey@Ashoks-MBP' will be different for you as per your environment, and
     - 'Project-1' directory is where cryvesto.py is located.
     - '%' sign is the shell prompt, it could be a $ sign on your machine